I envy people who relax often and easily. For me and other ambitious perfectionists, it’s surprisingly hard to rest.

 When you’re struggling to de-prioritize work and focus on rest, remind yourself:

-- Rest not something I have to work for
+• Rest is not something I have to work for

 If doing non-work activities is challenging, you can remind yourself that rest is needed to be creative and productive at work (in essence, you’re comforting yourself that rest is ok by making the link to work!).